epikweb/serverless-event-sourcing/README.md

-# Serverless Event Sourcing
+# Immutable Stack
-My adventure into the world of serverless immutable infrastructure & event sourcing to solve common distributed system problems.
+My adventure into the world of immutability to solve common distributed system problems.

 Work in progress!